Top Secret Affair: Plot

-Melville A. "Ironpants" Goodwin (Kirk Douglas) is a much-decorated U.S. Army major general who has just been appointed chairman of the Joint Atomic International Commission by the President of the United States.
-This is upsetting to wealthy Dorothy "Dottie" Peale (Susan Hayward), a media mogul who wanted a close friend of her father's to get the position.

-Dottie is accustomed to getting her way and decides to do something about it.
-She gets the Army to send General Goodwin to her estate on Long Island for a lengthy interview and photo session for one of her popular Peale Enterprises publications.
-Her plot is to ruin Goodwin's reputation as a squeaky-clean, red-blooded American hero.
-Dottie hides a tape recorder in her home, and assigns a photographer to catch Goodwin in compromising situations.
-Having heard rumors that he is secretly a ladies' man, she also hopes to get the general to disclose something scandalous.

-Every attempt to catch Goodwin off guard or make him appear a fool fails.
-Drastic measures are called for, what Dottie terms "night maneuvers."
-She takes the general to a nightclub, tries to get him drunk, coaxing him to sing and dance in a vain attempt to humiliate him.
-Nothing works.
-A little tipsy herself, Dottie falls off a diving board of her swimming pool at home.
-Goodwin rescues her, leading to a night of romance.
+Melville Goodwin (Kirk Douglas), a decorated U.S. Army general, is appointed chairman of the Joint Atomic International Commission by the President.
+But headstrong Dottie Peale (Susan Hayward), a high-powered media mogul, wants a close friend of her father's to get the position.
+So she plots to torpedo Goodwin's reputation.
+She invites him to her Long Island estate for an interview and photo session.
+Moreover, she assigns a cameraman to photograph Goodwin in compromising situations.
+However, every attempt to catch Goodwin off guard fails.
+Dottie even takes the general nightclubbing, hoping to get him drunk.
+Yet nothing works.
+Later, back in Long Island, Dottie, a little tipsy herself, falls off the diving board of her estate's swimming pool.
+Goodwin rescues her, and this leads to a night of romance.

 Dottie's attitude is changed.
-She plans to marry Goodwin and maybe even help him become president of the United States, which would make her first lady.
-To her surprise, the general has no plans to continue this romance.
+She plans to marry Goodwin.
+But to her surprise, the general has no plans to continue the romance.
 He tells her about a love affair with a woman named Yvette to whom he revealed top-secret information during the Korean War.
-When he found out Yvette was an enemy spy, he had to have her shot.

-A rejected Dottie goes back to her original plan to ruin him.
+When he found out Yvette was an enemy spy, he ordered her shot.
+A rejected Dottie is now determined to ruin Goodwin.
 Her magazine's story, "Blabbermouth Goodwin", results in a Senate inquiry into his behavior.
-Unfortunately for the general, his activity in the Yvette spy case is still top secret, and he is forbidden to discuss it.
+Unfortunately for the general, the Yvette spy case is still top secret, and he is forbidden to discuss it.
+It is only after the President's intervention that the story is declassified.
+Now Goodwin can defend his reputation and does so successfully.

-Questioned by hostile Senator Burdick (Roland Winters) about another girl in the story, Goodwin reveals that she was not a grown woman but a 7-year-old orphan.
-He has explanations for everything else and demonstrates that his conduct has been exemplary at all times.
-Dottie feels ashamed of her role in this and confirms on the stand his assertion that the article was filled with exaggerations and lies.
-Yet she cannot say the same about the matter of Yvette.

-Goodwin is unable to get permission to speak about Yvette through the usual channels.
-In desperation, he sends Colonel Homer Gooch (Jim Backus) to see the President.
-Finally, the spy case is declassified.
-The general testifies that the Army knew that Yvette was a spy.
-When he was informed, he decided to break off the affair, but was ordered to feed her false information in advance of an important counterattack.

 Goodwin is publicly cleared of wrongdoing and recognized as a bigger hero than ever.
 In front of a gaggle of Washington reporters, he drags a protesting but obviously willing Dottie into a waiting car, signaling that their romance is on again.